University of Edinburgh Medical School: Royal Infirmary of Edinburgh

-Polish School of Medicine

 The Polish School of Medicine was established in 1941 as "a wartime testament to this spirit of enlightenment".
 Students were to be those drawn from the Polish army to Britain and were taught in Polish.
 Classes in pre-clinical subjects were held at the Medical School.
 Clinical teaching was carried out mainly at the Royal Infirmary of Edinburgh in Lauriston Place.
 Former nurses' quarters in the grounds of the Western General were designated The Paderewski Hospital and used to provide care for members of the Polish armed forces and Polish civilians.

-The project was initiated by Lt.
-Col. Professor Francis Crew, then commanding officer at the Military Hospital in Edinburgh Castle, and Lt.
-Col. Dr Antoni Jurasz, the school's organiser and first dean.

 The school was closed in September 1950.
 336 students matriculated, of which 227 students graduated with the equivalent of an MBChB.
 A total of 19 doctors obtained a doctorate or MD.
 A bronze plaque commemorating the existence of the Polish School of Medicine is located in the Quadrangle of the Medical School in Teviot Place.

+21st century

+In 2013, there were 2150 Home/EU applications for 190 Home/EU positions leading to an applicant to place ratio of 11 to 1.
+In addition, there were 715 overseas applications for 17 international spots, an applicant to place ratio of 42 to 1.

+In 2024, admissions to study medicine varies depending on the domicile of the applicant, with an offer rate of 68% (Scotland), 32% (rest of the UK and Ireland), and 8% (Overseas) for the 2023-24 admissions cycle.
+The yield rate, the percentage of people who are accepted who choose to attend, is 71%.
+The school requires the 4th highest entry grades in the UK according to the Guardian University Guide 2025.
+The head of the medical since 2022 has been David Argyle.